Skip to content

 I had a conversation with a service business owner recently who'd been spending more on lead generation every quarter, and growth still felt harder than it should.
 When we looked at things through the Relationship Lens™, we found that nearly half of their past customers hadn't heard from them in over a year.
 There was no falling out, no bad experience.
 People had just moved on because no one had stayed in touch.
 That's not a marketing problem.
 That's a relationship problem, and it's a very different thing to solve.

-Here’s the pattern I’ve seen confirmed across every industry I’ve worked in.
+Here's the pattern I've seen confirmed across every industry I've worked in.
 When someone trusts you enough to come back, they spend more without hesitation, they refer more freely, and eventually they become advocates who tell other people about you.
-That’s what I call the Trust Equation™.
+Underneath it all sits the Trust Equation™.
+Seen + Heard + Understood + Valued = Trust.
 Trust builds loyalty, loyalty creates advocacy, and advocacy creates the kind of revenue that compounds over time.
 It starts long before any transaction.

 The real problem